rafael2k/ppkb-layouts/README.md

 ![Keyboard layout Phalio](img/pp-driver-phalio.svg)

 This layout started with the goal of making it as close to my usual custom layout as possible, of course also adding badly needed PageUp/Down, F11, F12 and lots of other characters and symbols.
 This also included putting navigational keys in the WASD area, which is probably the best part of my usual layout.
 While making it I also had a great idea to solve the thumb-only handheld typing issue: Mirrored modifier keys.
 In this case they’re extremely useful, unlike on a regular keyboard where I rarely use them.
 Typing and using shortcuts like in Emacs works wonderfully and smoothly now.

+#### Changes from Default

+- Fn key to access first additional layer
+- Fn + RFn to access second additional layer
+- number row symbols on Fn layer
+- ÄÖÜẞ on IOUZ (Fn layer) (I instead of A because A is taken by ◄ and it’s between O and U; Z because I have it on the key between Z and LShift on big keyboards)
+- the same as my usual custom layout where possible (coloured green, or teal if the same key but different layer)
+- ,.- the same as standard German and because - is very important and needs to be a dedicated key
+- ^ ´ ¯ are dead keys (coloured red) but not ` as it’s used in things like Markdown
+- WASD movement keys: arrow keys on WASD, End/Home on Q/E, PageUp/Down on R/F
+- mirrored modifier keys: RAlt, RFn, RCtrl and RShift replacing the keys to the right of Space
+- F11 and F12 on 0 and Backspace (Fn+RFn layer)
+- F11 on 0 because I’m used to it being to the right to toggle full screen, F10 on Esc because that’s where I put 0
+- 0 is moved to Esc because it’s less than 1 and should come before 1
+- Esc is moved to the Fn layer of Tab to make room for 0 and that’s still close to the original position (the default position on the PPKB is different from regular keyboards anyway)
+- + is now a dedicated key since 0 was moved to Esc, this is where I always have + and just like - it’s important and should be a dedicated key
+- / is also crucial and very often used and has to be a dedicated key, I always have it next to enter and \| on its layers
+- brackets are in pairs in the bottom row because they can’t be in my usual locations, two pairs each are above the 4 wide spacebar and to the right of it so it’s easy to know where each one is
+- @$&€ are on HJKL where they are easy to reach and grouped as the first 3 are important in code and stuff
+- F1-F9 are moved from the Fn layer to the Fn+RFn layer and swapped with the symbols (coloured orange)
+- Insert moved to Fn layer of Enter to make room for |
+- additional international and miscellaneous symbols
+- compose key

 #### Installation Requirements